Can you use a personal loan to buy a car?

 - Peer-to-peer (P2P) marketplaces.
 Online P2P marketplaces connect borrowers with investors interested in funding their loans.
 Funding is typically quick and you can often get competitive rates.

-Is a personal loan right for me?
+Is using a personal loan instead of a car loan right for me?

 In most cases, you won’t need to borrow a lot to purchase a car.
-With that said, make sure you can borrow as much as you need with a personal loan before signing a loan contract.
+Still, make sure you qualify for a large enough personal loan to cover the car you’re interested in before signing the loan contract.

-- Can I get a better deal with a personal loan?
 Try getting pre-approved with a few personal and car loan providers — or at least reach out to ask what rates you can personally expect with each.
 This will show you which lending option can get you a better deal.

-- Does it fit my budget?
 Personal loans can sometimes come with shorter loan terms than car loans.
-While a short loan term means you’ll end up paying less in interest and therefore the loan is cheaper, they can also mean higher monthly repayments.
+While a short loan term means you’ll end up paying less in interest and less towards your loan overall, it can also mean a higher monthly repayment.
 Make sure you can afford the monthly repayments on a personal loan before applying.

 Frequently asked questions